Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

 Creating a project using the ``bfg_routesalchemy`` template makes the assumption that you are willing to use :term:`SQLAlchemy` as a database access tool and :term:`url dispatch` to map URLs to code.
-BFG supports any persistent storage mechanism (e.g. object database or filesystem files, etc), and supports an additional mechanism to map URLs to code (:term:`traversal`).
-However, for the purposes of this tutorial, we'll be using url dispatch and SQLAlchemy.
+:mod:`repoze.bfg` supports any persistent storage mechanism (e.g. object database or filesystem files, etc).
+It also supports an additional mechanism to map URLs to code (:term:`traversal`).
+However, for the purposes of this tutorial, we'll only be using url dispatch and SQLAlchemy.